dbdespot/pysewer/README.md

 > We also recommend removing all buildings and roads that are not within the area of interest.
 In addition it must be ensured that all geometries are valid and object_ids that are empty or have no geometry be removed.

 ### Preprocessing

+### Input data preprocessing recommendations

+- Ensure that the roads and buildings data are clipped to the area of interest, i.e. the settlement area.
+- Ensure that the DEM covers the area of interest.
+For example, if the planned WWTP is located outside of the city, then this area must be included in the DEM.
+- The DEM must be free of no-data values, i.e., all the DEM should be inspected and undergo quality check before being used.
+- Ensure that all additional sinks are within the bounds of the DEM

+### Preprocessing of the initial graph

 The main objective of sewer layout generation is to connect all buildings to a waste water treatment plant (WWTP) while keeping system cost low.
 The initial graph represents all potential sewer lines in our model domain.